pmallol/image-gallery/README.md

 ```

 ### Add your own apiKey
 Make sure to sign up to Unsplash and get your own api key.
 Then, open the `.env` file and add your UNSPLASH_ACCESS_KEY like this:

 ```
 UNSPLASH_ACCESS_KEY=""
 ```

-#### To improve:
+### Future improvements:

 - Update the url whenever the user clicks on a pagination button or next/prev image button inside lightbox.
 - Add a nice loading indicator when fetching images.